Last reactor at Ukraine's Zaporizhzhia nuclear plant stopped | Headlines

 Europe's largest nuclear plant has been reconnected to Ukraine's electricity grid, allowing engineers to shut down its last operational reactor in an attempt to avoid a radiation disaster as fighting rages in the area.

-The six-reactor Zaporizhzhia plant lost its outside source of power a week ago after all its power lines were disconnected as a result of shelling.
+The six-reactor Zaporizhzhia Nuclear Power Plant lost its outside source of power a week ago after all its power lines were disconnected because of shelling.
 It was operating in "island mode" for several days, generating electricity for crucial cooling systems from its only remaining operational reactor.

+That's considered an unstable way of operating a nuclear plant, which could lead to damage to key equipment including turbines and pumps.

 Energoatom said the risk remains high that outside power is cut again, in which case the plant would have to fire up emergency diesel generators to keep the reactors cool and prevent a nuclear meltdown.
 The company's chief told The Associated Press on Thursday that the plant only has diesel fuel for 10 days.

-The plant, one of the 10 biggest atomic power stations in the world, has been occupied by Russian forces since the early stages of the war.
+The plant, one of the 10 biggest atomic power stations in the world, has been occupied by Russian forces since early in the war, which marked its 200th day on Sunday.
 Ukraine and Russia have blamed each other for shelling around the plant that has damaged the power lines connecting it to the grid.

 Energoatom renewed its appeal for Russian forces to leave the Zaporizhzhia plant and allow for the creation of a "demilitarized zone" around it.

-The International Atomic Energy Agency, the U.N. nuclear watchdog which has two experts at the plant, confirmed to the AP on Sunday that external power has been restored at Zaporizhzhia Nuclear Power Plant.
+The International Atomic Energy Agency, the U.N. nuclear watchdog that has two experts at the plant, confirmed that external power has been restored there.

-"After yesterday's restoration of the power line – which connects the ZNPP to the switchyard of a nearby thermal power station – the operator of the ZNPP this morning shut down its last operating reactor, which over the past week had been providing the plant with the required power after it was disconnected from the grid," the IAEA said in an emailed statement.
-"IAEA staff present at the ZNPP were informed this morning about these new developments, which were also confirmed by Ukraine."
-IAEA Director-General Rafael Grossi has called for a safe zone around the plant to avert a disaster.
+However, IAEA Director-General Rafael Grossi said he remains "gravely concerned about the situation at the plant, which remains in danger as long as any shelling continues."
+He added that "consultations have begun on the urgent need to establish a nuclear safety and security protection zone" at the plant.

+The IAEA said it would take 30 hours to bring the sixth reactor to a "cold shutdown state," but it will still require electricity for its safety systems after that.
+The agency said work is under way to restore other power lines at the plant, which remains occupied by Russian forces but run by Ukrainian engineers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)